m-n-smith/m-n-smith.github.io/cv.md

 * Spring 2017, 2018
 -	Teach two weekly lab sessions on processing and analyzing remote sensing data using ERDAS Imagine, ArcMap, and R.

-  WORKSHOPS DEVELOPED
+#### WORKSHOPS DEVELOPED

+*2017*

-2017	Nagelkirk, R & A Kamoske.
++ Nagelkirk, R & A Kamoske.
 Practical Programming with R. Three-session course covering analysis with rasters, shapefiles, point data, and CSV spreadsheets for 25 graduate students at Michigan State University.

-SERVICE & LEADERSHIP
+#### SERVICE & LEADERSHIP

-Mentoring
+*Mentoring*
--	Mentored two undergraduate students in using remote sensing for ecological research, field data collection, graduate school applications, resume preparation, and career goals (2017, 2018).
++	Mentored two undergraduate students in using remote sensing for ecological research, field data collection, graduate school applications, resume preparation, and career goals (2017, 2018).

-Manuscript Reviewer for:
+*Manuscript Reviewer for:*
--	2018: 1 review
++	2018: 1 review
-	Natural Areas (1)
+* Natural Areas (1)

-   Service
+*Service*
--	Building Committee Liaison for the Geography Graduate Group (2016-2017)
++	Building Committee Liaison for the Geography Graduate Group (2016-2017)

-HONORS AND AWARDS
+#### HONORS AND AWARDS

+*2018*
-2018	Michigan State University Graduate Office Fellowship.
++ Michigan State University Graduate Office Fellowship.
 Funding for summer dissertation research. $1000.
-2018	Ecophysiology-Fest 2 Travel Award.
++	Ecophysiology-Fest 2 Travel Award.
 Funding for travel to and from training workshop. $500.

+*2017*
-2017	Michigan State University Graduate Office Fellowship.
++	Michigan State University Graduate Office Fellowship.
 Funding for summer dissertation research. $800.

+*2015*
-2015	Graduated with High Honors.
++	Graduated with High Honors.
 University of Montana, College of Forestry.